DavidTovmasyan/mr_Eider/README.md

 # Test xlm-r pretrain combined ("no relation" type fusion)
 bash scripts/multilingual/test_xlmr_comb.sh
 ```
+You can run any other experiment with a multilingual model by only changing the model's name in a script.

 (Note!
 If you want to test on test data (any settings), you should: change "--eval_mode dev_only" to "--eval_mode test",
-pass an appropriate test data, be cautious with "saved_features" to not get confusions (and not only test time, but always)
-and after getting the results submit it to the codalab competition presented from DocRED)
+pass an appropriate test data, and after getting the results submit it to the codalab competition presented from DocRED.

+***Be cautious with "saved_features" to not get confusions (delete it or do not use each time if you can).
+If getting some problem, try this first!***)

 ## 📝 Output Tracking
 For tracking outputs run: